frinknet/gelli/README.md

 ![logo](logo.svg)

 **GELLI** \ˈgel-ē\ ● *proper noun* — *fr.
-"Generic Engineered LoRA Loader Interface" — That’s what the acronym stands for this week... ● occasionally faux Italian “gellici,” origin debated, purpose not.*
+"Generic Embedded Local Llama Interface" — That’s what the acronym stands for this week... ● occasionally faux Italian “gellici,” origin debated, purpose not.*

 1. The lean readable toolbox for wrangling AI models without the Amazon rainforest in tow...
 2. Especially for AI in contrained spacces.
 Less about large lange models and more about  LoRAs